Active-Learning-and-Teaching/ALT-Website/index.md

     student/instructor can delete their account, and no record of the quizzes/feedback is kept on the server (other than statistical data for research on Active Learning).
     This enhances privacy (as no records are kept, even a hacker cannot get them!)</p>"
+- template: simple-footer
+  block: footer-1
+  content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"

 ---